satyanarayan-rao/tcga_data_analysis/README.md

 that goes around processing any publicly available data.

+## Project Directory Structure Layout

+Each of you, first clone this repository using `git clone https://github.com/satyanarayan-rao/tcga_data_analysis.git` in appropriate workplace.

+Then, follow the instructions below.

 ## TCGA data download

 We will be first downloading the data.
 Visit [TCGA](https://portal.gdc.cancer.gov/) and select **Explore Our Cancer Datasets**